atmulyana/react-native-form-input-validator/README.md

   `widthValidation` [`name`](#withValidation-name) option.

 - `priority` <a name="ValidationRule_property-priority"></a>
   Read-only.
-If we specify some rules to validate the input, `priority` determines which rule to be examined first. `priority` has number value.
+If we specify some rules to validate the input, `priority` determines which rule to be examined first. `priority` has a number value.
 The lower value means the higher priority.
 By existence of `priority`, you don't need to bother the order in [`rules`](#withValidation-rules) array of `withValidation` option.
 The value of this property is set by [`setPriority`](#ValidationRule_method-setPriority).

-  The *built-in* rules have the priority as following (ordered based on which is examined first):
+  By default, the *built-in* rules have the priority as following (ordered based on which is examined first):
-  + `required`, `required.if`
+  + `required`, `required.if` (the priority cannot be changed, always the highest)
   + `email`, `numeric`, `strlen`, `strlenmax`
   + `integer`
   + `max`, `min`